Bruce Boisclair: New York Mets

+Hanshin Tigers

 He missed half of the 1979 season due to a wrist injury, and batted just .163 upon his return.
 He was released during spring training of 1980, and signed with the Hanshin Tigers for the 1980 season.
-He batted .246 with eight home runs and 26 RBIs in his only season in Japan.
+He batted .246 with eight home runs and 26 RBIs, and enjoyed the only two home run game of his career in his only season in Japan.

 He attempted to come back to Major League Baseball with the Toronto Blue Jays in 1981, but failed to make the club out of spring training.

 Career stats

 He batted .286 with two home runs, twelve RBIs and a .444 slugging percentage as a pinch hitter.

+Personal life

+Bosclair & his wife, Delores, have two daughters, Erin & Britt.
+Erin became a nationally ranked tennis pro who won the Southern California Junior Championship when she was 13 years old (1993).